Legend-Media/assignment-lead-routing-delivery/README.md

-   How you design this flow is part of what we're assessing. **We use and recommend [ActiveAdmin](https://activeadmin.info/)** (it's our stack), so it's the path of least resistance — but you're free to use **anything the Rails ecosystem supports**: Avo, Administrate, Trestle, Madmin, or hand-rolled Rails views with Hotwire/Turbo.
+   How you design this flow is part of what we're assessing. **We use and recommend [ActiveAdmin](https://activeadmin.info/)** (it's our stack), so it's the path of least resistance, but you're free to use **anything the Rails ecosystem supports**: Avo, Administrate, Trestle, Madmin, or hand-rolled Rails views with Hotwire/Turbo.
 Pick what lets you present the CRM flow most clearly and justify the choice in `ARCHITECTURE.md`.